jackfranklin/half-stack-webpack/slides/presentation.md

 ## A loader

-A Webpack plugin that can parse certain types of files and do something to them
+A function that takes a file's source and transforms it to return a new source file

 ---